Walking Boots vs Walking shoes: Which is right for you?

-  Also, if there has been a recent downpour before your walk, there are high chances that you will be in wet conditions and the ground will be muddy and more chance of wet feet therefore walking boots will do a better job of preventing any falls in the slippy conditions.
+Also, if there has been a recent downpour before your walk, there are high chance that you will be in wet conditions and the ground will be muddy and more chance of wet feet therefore walking boots will do a better job of preventing any falls in the slippy conditions.
 This would be the last thing you want on your hiking trip – pun intended!

 Walking boots are more durable and offer more waterproof protection than walking shoes, yet remain breathable.
-The waterproof lining many walking boots provide keep your feet warm and dry, and you’ll be thankful for the insulation that walking boots offer in the colder months.
-You’ll want to ensure that you use a waterproofing treatment on your boots before setting off on any hike or long walk to ensure your walking boots last longer in good condition.
+The waterproof lining many walking boots provide keeps your feet warm and dry, and you’ll be thankful for the insulation that walking boots offer in the colder months.
+You’ll want to ensure that you use a waterproofing treatment on your boots before setting off on any hike or a long walk to ensure your walking boots last longer in good condition.

 For the warmer, brighter summer days, when your feet are likely to get hot when out walking, walking shoes are your best friend.
 The lighter shoes will allow your feet to stay cooler as there is less material around your ankle, and therefore allow your feet to breathe without the extra weight.
 You’ll be able to walk further for longer with the flexibility that walking shoes can provide compared to heavier more robust walking boots.

 Delving into the colder, harsher winter months, you’ll want to opt for a pair of walking boots, as they’ll help to keep your feet warm and dry.
-The grip and support or walking boots will also help you tackle icy surfaces whilst you’re out walking.
+The grip and support of walking boots will also help you tackle icy surfaces whilst you’re out walking.

 Choosing the Right Shoe for Protection

 Walking boots can help to protect your feet in ways that walking shoes can’t due to the extra support and material.
-The higher collar that covers your ankles protects not only from scratches and bruises that may occur when walking off-trail and coming into contact with spiky branches and jagged rocks, but also on uneven ground where you are less likely to pick up an injury.
+The higher collar that covers your ankles protects you not only from scratches and bruises that may occur when walking off-trail and coming into contact with spiky branches and jagged rocks but also on uneven ground where you are less likely to pick up an injury.

 The thicker ankle covering of walking boots also helps prevent twists or sprains from occurring so boots may be a good option if you have uneven footing on your trail.
 Walking boots tend to have thicker and reinforced soles with extra grip, which cushions your feet better.
-Walking shoes offer lighter soles that on more level and consistent terrain are useful for longer distance, especially in warmer conditions to allow for more ventilation.
+Walking shoes offer lighter soles that on more level and consistent terrain are useful for longer distances, especially in warmer conditions to allow for more ventilation.

 Walking boots are great for walking long distances uphill and across uneven terrains, although they are noticeably heavier than walking shoes.
-This is necessary for mountain hiking, or off the beaten track trails where the path underfoot is likely to keep changing.
+This is necessary for mountain hiking, or off-the-beaten-track trails where the path underfoot is likely to keep changing.